horseee/horseee.github.io/_pages/about.md

 Hi there!

 Welcome to Xinyin Ma(马欣尹)’s website!
 I am currently a Ph.D candidate in [Learning and Vision Lab @ NUS](http://www.lv-nus.org/) from August 2022, advised by [Prof.Xinchao Wang](https://sites.google.com/site/sitexinchaowang/).
-Previously I obtained my master in computer science from Zhejiang University where I was advised by [Prof.Weiming Lu](https://person.zju.edu.cn/en/lwm).
+Previously I obtained my master degree in computer science from Zhejiang University where I was advised by [Prof.Weiming Lu](https://person.zju.edu.cn/en/lwm).
 I obtained my bachelor degree in software engineering also in Zhejiang University and got the honor degree from Chu Kochen Honors College.

 I’m currently conducting some research in efficient learning, including:
-🌲 The efficiency of the Large Language Model, Pre-trained Language Model and Diffusion Model.
+🌲 The efficiency of the Language Model and Diffusion Model.
 🌱 The acceleration of training: dataset distillation and coreset
 🌿 Compression under low-resource setting, e.g., data-free distillation.